Safety & Trust

 2. Click the license badge - it should link to the regulator’s website

-3. Search the regulator’s database to confirm the license is active and valid
+3. Search the regulator’s database to confirm the license appears active

 4. Check the company name - the license should be issued to the actual operator, not a random shell company